Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Use a paint scraper or single edge razor blade it works on toaster ovens and regular oven glass doors.

 I have used CLR it works great!
 Just attach a sprayer to the bottle and give it a quick squirt.
-Let it sit for 5 minutes, then wipe off.

 Just moved into an apartment and the only oven is a convection/toaster oven.
 It is absolutely filthy!
 They even left the instruction booklet, but it says not to use abrasive oven cleaners.
 Help!